genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/database-streaming/dbtogenesis/04_advanced.md

 A script called `encryptUserPass` is provided with Genesis so you can encrypt the user and password before using it in `DbToGenesis`.

-### How To
+### Step by step

-Here is an example step-by-step of how to get an Oracle database up and running with **DbToGenesis**.
-It shows how to create tables, stored procedures and triggers, and also the **dbtogenesis.xml** configuration for Genesis.
+Here is an example step-by-step of how to get an Oracle database up and running with `DbToGenesis`.
+It shows how to create tables, stored procedures and triggers, and also shows the **dbtogenesis.xml** configuration for Genesis.

 The example shows two different ways of using key values imported from Oracle.